Madeline Merlo: 2020–present: Songland appearance, Slide and One House Down (from the Girl Next Door)

+In August 2024, Merlo released the single "Broken Heart Thing" featuring Dustin Lynch.
+The song was included on her extended play One House Down (from the Girl Next Door), which was released on October 11, 2024, via BBR's Stoney Creek Records.
+She was nominated for "Female Artist of the Year" at the 2024 Canadian Country Music Awards.

 Acting career

 In 2017, Merlo starred alongside Jana Kramer and Sophie Tweed-Simmons in the musical film, Country Crush, which saw her play the lead role of a young woman trying to make it as a country singer.
 She also did the singing voice of Sonata Dusk in My Little Pony: Equestria Girls – Rainbow Rocks.

 Personal life

 Merlo moved to Nashville, Tennessee, in 2018.
-She is engaged to Chase Fann, an attorney in Nashville.
+On April 22, 2023, at the Long Hollow Gardens in Gallatin, Tennessee, Merlo married Nashville attorney Chase Fann.